swetshaw/techblog/src/pages/index.md

     type: section_content
     title: About
     content: >-
-      I have started this blog with an intention to share
+      I have started this blog with an intention to share with you all
     actions:
       - label: Contact Me
         url: /contact